Heanor

-Heanor (/ˈhiːnə/) is a town in the Amber Valley district of Derbyshire in the East Midlands of England.
+Heanor (/ˈhiːnə/) is a town in the Amber Valley district of Derbyshire, England.
 It lies 8 mi north-east of Derby and forms, with the adjacent village of Loscoe, the civil parish and town council-administered area of Heanor and Loscoe, which had a population of 17,251 in the 2011 census.

 History

 The name Heanor derives from the Old English hēan (the dative form of hēah) and ofer, and means "[place at] the high ridge".
 In the Domesday Book of 1086 it was recorded as Hainoure, with its entry stating:

 6M In CODNOR and Heanor and Langley [in Heanor] and 'Smithycote' [in Codnor Park] 8 thegns had 7 carucates of land to the geld [before 1066].
 [There is] land for as many ploughs.
 There are now 3 ploughs in demesne, and 11 villains and 2 bordars and 3 sokemen having 5½ ploughs.
 There is a church and 1 mill [rendering] 12d and 35 acre of meadow [and] woodland pasture 2 leagues long and 3 furlongs broad.
 TRE worth £4 sterling; now 41s 4d [£2.2] per year.
 Warner holds it.

 Samuel Lewis's A Topographical Dictionary of England, published in 1848, states that Heanor parish "abounds with coal and ironstone, both worked extensively, the collieries alone affording employment to more than 2000 persons.
 The town is pleasantly situated upon an eminence, on the road from Derby to Mansfield.
 The principal articles of manufacture are silk and cotton goods, hosiery, and bobbinet lace, providing occupation to about 800 persons."
 The parish then covered 7000 acre and was in the union of Basford and the hundred of Morleston and Litchurch, with Heanor town itself covering 1500 acre with 3,058 inhabitants.
-The parish church, dedicated to St Mary, was "a very ancient edifice, with a lofty substantial tower, from which is an extensive view," though the dictionary noted there were also "places of worship for Baptists, Independents, Wesleyans, and Ranters".
+The parish church, dedicated to St Mary, was "a very ancient edifice, with a lofty substantial tower, from which is an extensive view", though the dictionary noted there were also "places of worship for Baptists, Independents, Wesleyans, and Ranters".

 Heanor Market Place developed in the 1890s after the break-up of the Heanor Hall estate by the Miller Mundy family of nearby Shipley Hall.
 The Market Place site had been part of Heanor Hall Park and the main focus of trading activity hitherto Tag Hill.